Love, Finally

 We see the world through our wounds, not as it really is.
 We see what we believe.
 It’s like seeing the entire world drenched in yellow when we’re wearing yellow-tinted glasses.
 Freedom comes when we take the glasses off.

 For nearly four decades, Geneen Roth has been a trusted voice guiding women to give up dieting and end compulsive eating.
 Her books have sold millions of copies, and her workshops have months-long waiting lists.
 But only recently, when she was diagnosed with cancer, did she begin to understand how deeply entwined her feelings about her body are with her relationship to her mother.
-And, she realized, this is true for almost every woman: the voice inside our heads, the voice we use to talk to ourselves, the voice that criticizes the size of our thighs or the softness of our stomachs—these are all-too-often the voices of our mothers.
+And, she realized, this is true for almost every woman: the voice inside our heads, the voice we use to talk to ourselves, which criticizes the size of our thighs or the softness of our stomachs—these are all-too-often the voices of our mothers.

 Read more